Wrongful Death Settlement Calculator

 If you are pursuing a wrongful death claim, getting the advice of a wrongful death attorney is never a bad idea.
 A wrongful death attorney can give you an idea of what to expect as a settlement, even if you do not plan to go to trial.
 An attorney will also be able to negotiate settlement offers on your behalf, ensuring that you are not bullied into an early settlement.

 If your wrongful death case proceeds to trial, a wrongful death attorney will know how to present evidence in compliance with court rules.
-While no attorney can guarantee success, having an attorney on your side improves your chances of recovering damages.
+While no attorney can guarantee success, having an experienced attorney like Joey Greenwald on your side improves your chances of recovering damages.

 Contact the Greenwald Law Firm

 Joseph Greenwald has been advocating for the people of Shreveport in wrongful death lawsuits for almost 20 years.
-For more information about wrongful death settlements, you can call the Greenwald Law Firm at 318.383.0094.
-You can also send us a message to request a free consultation.
+For more information about wrongful death settlements, you can call the Greenwald Law Firm at 318-219-7867.
+You can also send us a message online to request your free consultation.

 Past and future lost income